rakesh-vardan/drill4j.github.io/index.md

 layout: home
 title: Welcome to Drill4J
 ---
-**Drill4J** is the tool for real-time application profiling that doesn’t affect codebase.
+**Drill4J** is the on-demand tool for real-time application profiling that doesn’t affect codebase.
 Provide the ability to make white box functional testing, via access to application instructions and memory.

 {% include youtubePlayer.html id='Y13SGM5-G5g' %}